 "We were like, 'Whoa, that's kind of cool,' not really thinking too much of it.
 I thought it must have been a meteorite, plane, or comet, but then they just stopped and froze for about five to ten seconds.
 We were caught a bit off guard."

 "Then, out of nowhere, they each burst away from one another and shot out in different directions really bloody quickly and disappeared."

-Before the encounter, Sarah was a sceptical, non-believer type of person.
+Before the encounter, Sarah was a skeptical, non-believer type of person.
 And while she's not going to jump up and down and join forums anytime soon, she says the whole thing was extremely odd.
-"All of us were a little shocked afterwards, we just looked at each saying, 'No... really, that didn't...
-But you saw that too, right?'"
+"All of us were a little shocked afterward, we just looked at each saying, 'No… really, that didn't… But you saw that too, right?'"

-"If I'm thinking about representations of alcoholics in film, they are always seen as the village idiot until some knight-in-shining-sober-armour comes along to confirm what this guy has been saying the whole time."
+"If I'm thinking about representations of alcoholics in film, they are always seen as the village idiot until some knight-in-shining-sober-armor comes along to confirm what this guy has been saying the whole time."

-Finn Erikson's UFO encounter also happened last year in Christchurch, between Taylors Mistake beach and Godley Head east of Christchurch.
-He was parked in a car park up in the valley, chatting to his friend, when they noticed darting small lights above the hillside.
+Finn Erikson's UFO encounter also happened last year in Christchurch, between Taylors Mistake beach and Godley Head, east of Christchurch.
+He was parked in a parking lot in a valley, chatting to his friend, when they noticed darting small lights above the hillside.
 While they were akin to light laser points, they were huge and moved erratically.
 The lights disappeared and were replaced by big red lights on the hillside below, which was particularly strange as there was no road access, and the lights were too big to be from a car.